XinyiYS/CollaborativeFairFederatedLearning/README.md

-# FairAndPrivateFederatedLearning
+# CollaborativeFairnFederatedLearning

-Dedicated to a project for implement a fair and (differentially) private federated learning.
+Code repository for our paper [arXiv](https://example.com)